IamFive/spring-data-jdbcx/readme.md

 - [x] you can still use the API by get original template

 ### sql template support
-- [ ] use freemarker as template engineer - (dynamic sql benifed from freemarker)
+- [x] use freemarker as template engineer - (dynamic sql benifed from freemarker)
-- [ ] use seperated xml to define sql templates
+- [x] use seperated xml to define sql templates

+### customer converter
+- [x] you can inject a customer converter service for the type not support by default
+- [x] PGobject to Map/List/Bean converter

 ## why spring-data-jdbcx